denevell/Natch-Android/README.md

 * I shouldn't add the thread on empty editext
 * I should see empty screen on no threads
 * I should keep the found threads on rotate / onResume / app close
+* I should be able to see new threads visually

 --